Initial Value $49,945.40

 That’s why I created the IWB Buy and Hold Portfolio seven years ago, in June 2012.
 It has a very simple goal – invest in great stocks and then hold on to them, no matter what the market is doing.
 Over the long term, the strategy works.
 There are ups and downs, of course, but the underlying thesis is that the long-term trend of the markets is up.
 If you own good stocks, they’ll move with it.

 This portfolio consists mainly of blue-chip stocks that offer long-term growth potential.
 It also has a small fixed-income holding.
 The original weighting was 10% for each stock with a bond ETF that started with a 20% position.

 I used several criteria to choose the stocks including a superior long-term growth profile, industry leadership, good balance sheet, and relative strength in down markets.

 The objective is to generate decent cash flow (all the stocks but one pay dividends), minimize downside potential, and provide slow but steady growth.
 The target rate of return is 8% annually.

-The new portfolio value (market price plus retained dividends/distributions) is $99,163.43, compared to $97,781.38 at the time of the last review.
-That represents a gain of 1.41% over the period.
-That may not seem like much but given the recent market retreat, I think most readers would be content with any gain at all.
+Comments: The new portfolio value (market price plus retained dividends/distributions) is $106,964.02, compared to $99,163.43 at the time of the last review.
+That represents a gain of 7.87% over the period, which is a very healthy rebound from a weak 2018.

-Since inception, we have a total return of 98.5%.
-That represents an average annual compound growth rate over six and a half years of 11.13%, which is well ahead of our 8% target.
+Since inception, we have a total return of 114.2%.
+That represents an average annual compound growth rate over seven years of 11.49%, which is well ahead of our 8% target.

 Only current subscribers of the Internet Wealth Builder may view the details of this model portfolio.